Adding the Theme

 Step 2: click on the Themes under appearance.

 Step 3: Then click on Add New button.

 Step 4: Click the Upload Theme link on the next page.

 Step 5: Unzip the zip file you just downloaded for Docent theme.
 Once it is done, you’ll see multiple folders.
 Then click on the Browse button (shown in the above picture) and choose docent.zip from the Theme Pack folder.

 Note: you need to unzip the theme file that you just downloaded from the themeum.com website to uncover all the necessary files.

 Step 6: Now click on the Install Now button and wait until the installation is complete.

 After successful installation of the theme click on the Activate button and enjoy the theme features.
 After activating, this theme will be used for the whole site instead of the default WordPress theme.

 Upon purchasing the theme from Themeum website you were given a license key to use with this theme.
-Check out this forum post if you can’t find the license key.
-To insert the key, go to Dashboard > Docent Options > License.
+Insert the key, go to Dashboard > Docent Options > License.